 This paper reports the cases of six in-depth interviews with librarians and educators who made the decision to go mobile with a makerspace.
 Librarians and educators in the K-12 school, public, and university sectors have been included for a better representation of mobile makerspaces and their implementation.
 Names of librarians, educators, and their makerspaces are shared in this paper as explained and accepted through internal review board documentation and approval for this research.
 A convenience sampling was used for this research, speaking with the librarians and educators who volunteered and had mobile makerspaces.
 Mobile makerspaces defined as any maker location that left the brick and mortar location where it was originally housed.
-Two makerspaces were in fully built trucks, one was carried in a library van, two makerspaces were transported in school buses, and one traveled across campus in a cart.
-Interviews were conducted via Skype online chat service, Google Hangout, or phone.
+Two makerspaces were in fully built trucks, one was carried in a library van, two makerspaces were conducted via Skype online chat service, Google Hangout, or phone.
 All interviews were audio-recorded and transcribed verbatim.
 Participants knew from the recruitment protocol that focus of the interviews was based on their mobile makerspaces, technologies, implementation, challenges, and projects.
 The first two questions always asked were, "What is the name of your mobile makerspace?
 Where is it housed when it is not on the road?"
 From there participants received questions on their makerspaces, places they had traveled, implementation decisions, training techniques, funding, challenges and successes with the technology and space, patron reactions, as well as favorite projects and ideas.